Herbs in the Birth Plan

 offered to a regularly laboring mom, usually in early labor, seem to have a shared goal of relaxing the pelvic floor, easing rigidity, and somewhat allaying the pressure and discomfort of contractions while allowing labor to progress normally.

-Double whammy ginger
+Double whammy ginger and ginseng

 extracts make a terrific combo for promoting sustained strength and stamina during the long and fatiguing hours of labor.
 Ginger helps to improve normal circulation while ginseng provides a rainbow of gifts, but what’s probably the most important to the laboring mother is that of energy and endurance.
 Think of these two as herbal cheerleaders to get you through the whirlwind vortex of birth.